House to launch Trump impeachment inquiry over Ukraine controversy

-WASHINGTON (Reuters) - The U.S. House of Representatives will launch a formal impeachment inquiry into U.S. President Donald Trump over reports he sought foreign help to smear a political rival, setting up a dramatic clash between Congress and the White House that could spill into the 2020 presidential campaign.
+WASHINGTON (Reuters) - The U.S. House of Representatives will launch a formal impeachment inquiry into U.S. President Donald Trump over reports he sought foreign help to smear a political rival, setting up a dramatic clash between Congress and the White House that has spilled into the 2020 presidential campaign.

 House Speaker Nancy Pelosi announced the inquiry on Tuesday after a closed-door meeting with Democratic lawmakers, saying Trump’s actions appeared to have undermined national security and violated the U.S. Constitution.

 “The president must be held accountable.
-No one is above the law,” said Pelosi, who had for months been reluctant to embrace an impeachment effort.
+No one is above the law,” said Pelosi, who for months had been reluctant to embrace an impeachment effort.

 Trump fired back quickly on Twitter, calling the inquiry “Witch Hunt garbage.”